petedejoy/documentation/v2/clickstream/sources/serverside.md

 ```

 #### Step 2
-Initialize this package with teh App ID found in the settings section of your Astronomer account.
+Initialize this package with the Source ID found in the settings section of your Astronomer account.
 ```
-var Analytics = require('astronomer');
+var Analytics = import('astronomer');
 var Analytics = new analytics{'ASTRONOMER_APP_ID')}
 ```

 #### Step 3

-Set your event methods(identify, track, etc.) throughout your app.
+Set your event methods (identify, track, etc.) throughout your app.
 *Note: We've standardized to analytics.js.
 If you've used a tool like [Segment](https://segment.com/) in the past, you will find that instrumenting events in Astronomer works in the exact same way.*

 ### Calls in Node.js

-Check out our 'Calls' section for information on when you should use each call.
+Check out our [Calls](../calls.md) section for information on when you should use each call.
 Below are some examples of how you'd call specific objects in node.js.

 #### Identify